JM-data/GPU_Q-Learning/README.md

 This repository is greatly inspired by Google DeepMind by Mnih et Al : "Asynchronous methods for deep reinforcement learning".

 http://arxiv.org/abs/1602.01783

+The Jupyter Notebook ELTDM_Code&Report contains a clear report on the project's problem and also all the code commented.
+If however you just want the code, you will find it in the DQN_Theano and DQN_Keras Jupyter Notebooks.